ropensci/roweb3/content/blog/2024-08-06-git-tricks/index.md

 ## Cloning as usual

-When I tried to clone the source code of rOpenSci's website I realized the repo was large and it would take me several minutes, so I stopped the process and researched how to just pull the latest version of the specific files I needed.
+When I tried to clone the source code of rOpenSci's website I realized the repo was large and it would take me several minutes.

 ```bash
 git clone https://github.com/ropensci/roweb3.git
 ```

+I decided to stop the process and researched how to just pull the latest version of the specific files I needed.

 ## Pulling the latest version of specific files